 Being “in the top” can, of course, be defined in various ways, but when it comes to Match3 games, they tick all the boxes.
-For instance, when looking at IAP revenues generated during the past quarters, the Match3 genre beats its competitors quite clearly in the US:
+For instance, when looking at IAP revenues generated during the past quarters, the Match3 genre beats its competitors quite clearly in the US iOS:

 King’s Candy Crush Saga was originally launched all the way back in 2012, but it’s still generating super-high revenues and lingering in the very top of the grossing charts.
-It remains the number one game of the Match3 genre today with a stunning 27% share of the whole genre’s revenues!
+It remains the number one game of the Match3 genre today with a stunning 27% share of the whole genre’s revenues in US iOS!
 Consequently, many designers and (players for that matter) view Candy Crush Saga as the “basic template” of a Match3 game.

 On the surface Candy Crush Saga is a straightforward game: just grinding those candies level after level and advancing in the “Saga Map” with no material meta-elements in sight.
 And that’s that.
 But during the last couple of years, there has (fortunately) been quite a bit of innovation in the Match3 space, as designers have tried to create even more compelling experiences for their audiences.

 In this blog post, we’re focusing on two main aspects of Match3 games.
 First, we’re taking a high-level look at the various matching types and their popularity (e.g., swapping vs. collapse/blasting).
 Second, we’re discussing the recent rise and growing importance of meta-game aspects in Match3 games.

 There are several different ways how those board pieces can be matched and destroyed in a Match3 game.
 Let’s start by taking a look at the most common ones.